-All restrictions on intercounty travel remain lifted, meaning no pre-travel testing or quarantining is needed for travel between the Hawaiian islands.
+All restrictions on intercounty travel have been lifted, meaning no pre-travel testing or quarantining is needed for travel between the Hawaiian islands.

 What's the Covid situation?

-With almost 82,000 cases and 857 deaths reported as of October 15, Hawaii has seen relatively low Covid numbers compared with other US states.
-It's had the some of strictest lockdown and travel measures of any state.
+With roughly 88,000 cases and 1,000 deaths reported as of December 3, Hawaii has seen relatively low Covid numbers compared with other US states.
+It maintained some of the strictest travel measures of any state.

 What can visitors expect?

 On December 1, statewide limits on social gatherings, restaurants, bars, gyms and other social establishments were lifted.
 Going forward, counties may impose their own limits.
 You can find out more details here.